knightedcodemonkey/module/README.md

 detectCalledFromCli(argv[1])
 ```

-You can use transform it to the equivalent CommonJS module
+You can transform it to the equivalent CommonJS module

 ```js
 import { transform } from '@knighted/module'